 Secondly, the defendant must breach their duty of care, or commit negligence.
 Using the example of a car accident, a person may breach his or her duty of care by breaking traffic laws.

 - Causation – the claimant must prove that the defendant’s breach directly led to their injuries.

 Finally, the plaintiff must show that he or she suffered harm as a result.

-Other factors might affect your ability to collect compensation in a West Virginia accident.
+Other factors might affect your ability to collect compensation in a Charleston accident.
 For example, West Virginia Code 46-4-406 outlines the idea of comparative negligence, which holds that a plaintiff might experience a reduction in damages if he or she shares fault for an accident.

 Types of Personal Injury Cases Our Law Firm Handles

 A personal injury claim may arise from any incident in which a person causes harm to another.
 Here are some common examples that our West Virginia personal injury lawyers have handled:

 - Car accidents – these initiate the greatest number personal injury cases in the United States, as they are a leading cause of accidental injury.
 A careless driver can be liable for injuries and other losses stemming from a car accident.

 - Slip and Fall Cases – these may also be called “premises liability claims” and arise when a person incurs injury due to another party’s negligent upkeep of his or her property.

 - Dog Bites – West Virginia law holds that dog owners are financially responsible for the injuries their animals cause, in most cases.